-- 1. It grew out of a prayer meeting. - 2.
-After Trotman's visit to Europe he began to see the need there for things like Scripture memory, so he began to consider the principles of the organization as a whole and how it might benefit the world.
-A shift in the Navigators began to occur here. - B. Roy Robertson was sent out overseas to China. - 1.
-He maintained the following priorities: a strong devotional life, ministry to people and thirdly language study. - 2.
-These principles feed into each other.
-Methods are secondary to the heart of the business. - C. The Navigators began to do conferences in search of some key men to recruit to the movement. - D. The Billy Graham movement was looking for someone to develop follow up leaders and materials, so he ask Dawson Trotman for help. - 1.
-Up until this point Trotman was disappointed in mass evangelism. - 2.
-However, eventually he responded at the opportunity to develop a follow up program for one of these mass movements. - 3.
-Results of the association with the Billy Graham Crusade. - a.
-It brought them Glen Eyrie. - b.
-It gave them a greater understanding of their relationship with the church. - c.
-It increased their staff. - d.
-It gave them several opportunities. - E. Glen Eyrie was purchased in 1953. - 1.
-They raised the support for it on the day of the deadline. - 2.
-Not everyone was in support of it. - IV.
-The speaker feels the best days are ahead because of... - A. The men God is raising up this is the number one ingredient for a movement. - B. The cooperation between ministries. - V. The greatest problem today is one of growth.
+1. It grew out of a prayer meeting.

+2. After Trotman's visit to Europe he began to see the need there for things like Scripture memory, so he began to consider the principles of the organization as a whole and how it might benefit the world.
+A shift in the Navigators began to occur here.

+B. Roy Robertson was sent out overseas to China.

+1. He maintained the following priorities: a strong devotional life, ministry to people and thirdly language study.

+2. These principles feed into each other.
+Methods are secondary to the heart of the business.

+C. The Navigators began to do conferences in search of some good men to recruit to the movement.

+D. The Billy Graham movement was looking for someone to develop a follow up program so he asked Dawson Trotman to head it up.

+1. Up until this point Trotman was disappointed in mass evangelism.

+2. However, eventually he responded at the opportunity to develop a follow up program for one of these mass movements.

+3. Results of the association with the Billy Graham Crusade.

+a.
+It brought them Glen Eyrie.

+b.
+It gave them a greater understanding of their relationship with the church.

+c.
+It increased their staff.

+d.
+It gave them several opportunities.

+E. Glen Eyrie was purchased in 1953.

+1. They raised the support for it on the day of the deadline.

+2. Not everyone was in support of it.

+IV.
+The speaker feels the best days are ahead because of...

+A. The men God is raising up.
+This is the number one ingredient for a movement.

+B. The cooperation between ministries.

+V. The greatest problem today is one of growth.